DigitalDenCloud/serverless-web-application-backend/README.md

 ------------------
 The SAM CLI deploys API infrastructure under the hood.
 Rest API allows access to my URL endpoint to accept GET and POST methods.
 When API URL is accessed the Lambda function is invoked, returning data from my DynamoDB table.

-It was important to configure CORS headers.
+It was important to configure CORS headers for this to work.
 In the response of my Lambda Function,  I added the Access-Control-Allow-Origin headers:

 ```python
     return {